Chilling details of weekend attack on woman in her home

 URBANA — An Urbana man is being held in lieu of $1 million bond for allegedly trying to kill his former girlfriend after forcing his way into her home over the weekend and holding her against her will for hours.

-Assistant State’s Attorney Kristin Alferink said Lamont Jackson, 47, was likely be charged Tuesday with attempted murder, home invasion, aggravated battery with a firearm, aggravated battery causing great bodily harm, aggravated kidnapping and unlawful use of weapons in connection with the violent events that began Friday night and stretched over hours.
+Assistant State’s Attorney Kristin Alferink said Lamont Jackson, 47, will likely be charged today with attempted murder, home invasion, aggravated battery with a firearm, aggravated battery causing great bodily harm, aggravated kidnapping and unlawful use of weapons in connection with the violent events that began Friday night and stretched over hours.

 According to Champaign police reports, Jackson and a woman living in the 1900 block of Southwood Drive in Champaign had a previous dating relationship and children in common.